BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Experimental Setup

 \section{Experimental Setup}

-To evaluate each agent, we run the model in a specific harness in a sandbox tied to a hashed run directory.
-As inputs to the coding agent, we provide: i) a system prompt; ii) input files; iii) prompt instructions with goal and expected output format of the outcome (see Appendix~\ref{subsec:system-promot}--\ref{subsec:task-description}).
-The system prompt instructs the model to generate artifacts per step (e.g., quality control, read trimming, assembly, etc.).
-The generated output files and the result file are passed for evaluation to the grader.
-The grader is an LLM - GPT-5.1, which returns several evaluation metrics for the run.
+To evaluate each agent, we run each model in a harness.
+We sandbox the evaluation and tie it to a hashed run directory.
+As inputs to the agent, we provide: (1) a system prompt; (2) input files; (3) prompt instructions with a goal and expected output format of the outcome (see Appendix~\ref{subsec:system-promot}--\ref{subsec:task-description}).
+The system prompt instructs the model to generate artifacts in each step (e.g., quality control, read trimming, assembly).
+The generated output files and the outcome file are passed for evaluation to the grader.
+In our experiments we rely on GPT-5.1 as a grader which evaluates the outputs against the provided ground truth.

-Our experimental setup and thereby results don't compare individual LLMs directly; instead, they should be interpreted as an evaluation of agentic capabilities, i.e., the combined performance of a model and its harness.
+In our experiments, we do not compare individual LLMs directly as the downstream performance of a respective agent is heavily influenced by the harness in which it runs.
+Therefore, our results should be interpreted as an evaluation of agentic capabilities, i.e., the combined performance of a model and its harness.